-Details of the lawful bases we rely on for the processing of the categories of data that we hold in relation to current staff, office holders and senior members are set out in our Record of Processing Activity.
+Details of the lawful bases we rely on for the processing of the categories of data that we hold in relation to conferences and events are set out in our Record of Processing Activity.
 Details of retention periods, plus details of parties to whom we transfer data, and on what basis, are available here.